galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 We will use the **Escherichia coli Signal Recognition Particle Receptor FtsY** as our example.
 FtsY binds **Guanosine-5'-diphosphate (GDP)**, and experimentally determined structures are available in both apo and holo conformations.

-We will work with two experimental structures; one is 6N5J which is in Apo state ({% cite Ataide2019-en %}), and the other one is 6FQD which is in Holo state ({% cite Mrusek2018-nw %}).
+We will work with two experimental structures; 6N5J represents the apo state ({% cite Ataide2019-en %}), and 6FQD represents the Holo state ({% cite Mrusek2018-nw %}).

 The interesting question is: